|

 Since

-Austria has been conducted by the Institute for Society and Social Policy at University of Linz.
+Institute for Society and Social Policy at Linz University.
 EWC

-members, trade union officers and representatives of the management
+members, trade union secretaries and management representatives are

-of central management and ordered it into types.
-We continue today to
+investigated the role of central management and classified into types.

-Type 2: The EWC as a presentation forum for policy of the
+2: The EWC as a presentation forum for the group

-management and the EWC for long time, the relations have remained
+for a long time, relations have remained contrary.
+Central management

-presentations belong to the professional routine of the top managers,
+professional routine of top managers, serve to image advertising and

 Provided

-that restructurings are justified and explained at all, this shall
+that restructurings are justified and explained, this should increase

-increase the understanding of the delegates and defuse the risk of
+the understanding of the delegates and mitigate the risk of costly

-The core problem of the EWC of type 2 is that the orientation at the
+The core problem of the EWC of type 2 is that the focus on shareholder

-quantitative targets form the basis of corporate control, the
+representatives.
+Monetary and quantitative targets form the basis of

-management exclusively decides on aims and strategies on the basis of
+corporate control, the management decides solely on the basis of owners

-the owners’ interests.
-European works councils of the type 2 can be
+interests about goals and strategies.
+European works councils of type 2

 The further types are: